Energised/Skypertawe/README.md

 ## Unfinished Features for src/:

-   * Message updating system using triggers via SQLite db
    * Complete listener override for UserCheckBoxList.java
    * Build Edit window
-   * Finish MessageWindow w/ Postman message organiser to handle the gruntwork
+   * Message system works, but only updates on program exit, work out a fix
+   * Also gman and energised are duplicated in message menu for some reason

 # USAGE: